snivilised/cobrass/README.md

 The following sections describe the validation process, option validators and the helpers.

-📌 ___When using the option validators, there is no need to use the `Cobra` flag set methods (eg cmd.Flags().StringVarP) directly to define he flags for the command.
+📌 ___When using the option validators, there is no need to use the `Cobra` flag set methods (eg cmd.Flags().StringVarP) directly to define the flags for the command.
 This is taken care of on the client's behalf___.

 ### ✅ Validation Sequencing<a name="validation-sequencing"></a>